CourseReps/ECEN689-Fall2018/Tutorials/tutorial_kmeans.md

 ## Introduction to Clustering
 Clustering is one of the most widely used techniques for exploratory data analysis.
 Clustering is the task of grouping a set of objects such that similar objects end up in the same group and dissimilar objects are separated into different groups.
 In simple words, the aim is to segregate groups with similar traits and assign them into clusters.

 There are various clustering algorithms that are available.
-We choose the right algorithm based on the data we are handling. .I.e, we identify meaningful groups with a lack of "ground truth" for clustering, which is a common problem in unsupervised learning.
-The goal of supervised learning is clear we wish to learn a classifier which will predict the labels of future examples as accurately as possible.
+We choose the right algorithm based on the data we are handling .I.e, we identify meaningful groups with a lack of "ground truth" for clustering, which is a common problem in unsupervised learning.
+The goal of supervised learning is clear: we wish to learn a classifier which will predict the labels of future examples as accurately as possible.
 Furthermore, a supervised learner can estimate the success, or the risk, of its hypotheses using the labeled training data by computing the empirical loss.
 In contrast, clustering is an unsupervised learning problem; namely, there are no labels that we try to predict.
 Instead, we wish to organize the data in some meaningful way.
 As a result, there is no clear success evaluation procedure for clustering.
 In fact, even on the basis of full knowledge of the underlying data distribution, it is not clear what is the correct" clustering for that data or how to evaluate a proposed clustering.

 <p align="center">
 <img src="https://github.com/CourseReps/ECEN689-Fall2018/blob/master/Students/harishchigurupati/Images%20for%20tutorial/clusters.png" width="600" height="400">
 </p>

-## K-Means Clustering- Basic Understanding
+## K-Means Clustering - Basic Understanding

-K-means clustering is a simple Clustering algorithm coming under unsupervised learning, which is used when you have unlabeled data (i.e., data without defined categories or groups).
+K-means clustering is a simple clustering algorithm classified as unsupervised learning, which is used when you have unlabeled data (i.e., data without defined categories or groups).
 Here, the user specifies the number of clusters the data is to be partitioned (denoted by "K").
-The main aim of this algorithm is to minimise the "inertia"(within cluster sum of squares).
+The main aim of this algorithm is to minimise the "inertia" (within cluster sum of squares).
 Since it is a very simple yet efficient algorithm, K-Means is very fast as it converges to local minima rapidly.

 <p align="center">
 <img src="https://github.com/CourseReps/ECEN689-Fall2018/blob/master/Students/harishchigurupati/Images%20for%20tutorial/k_means_cluster.png" width="300" height="400">